imfatant/test/README.md

 Only necessary steps are shown.
 Information found elsewhere may indicate extra steps that are no longer necessary due to the software having been updated.

+0) Before I begin, I want to stress that supplying adequate power to the BeageBone Blue is a must.
+Typically, we'll be attaching quite a few peripherals to it, and many will not behave correctly without enough juice.

 1) Go to https://rcn-ee.net/rootfs/bb.org/testing/ and select the directory named with the latest date.
 Then click on the stretch-console directory.
 You'll see a number of files here.
 Download the file named something like bone-debian-V.V-console-armhf-20YY-MM-DD-1gb.img.xz.
 This is what's known as the 'console' image.
 It's a very minimal image of Debian with only the bare essentials.
 An alternative is the 'IoT' image (IoT = Internet of Things) which comes with additional software and can make for a more comfortable experience if you are very new to Linux.
 It's available from the same site.

     At the time of writing, I'm using bone-debian-9.4-console-armhf-2018-04-22-1gb.img.xz.